Limbs and Cospectral Vertices in Trees: Constructing Graphs with Many Cospectral Vertices

 In this section, we introduce some preliminary results about cospectral vertices.
-Recall the characteristic polynomial $\phi(G)$ from the introduction.
-For two graphs $G_1$ and $G_2$, $v_1\in V(G_1)$ and $v_2\in V(G_2)$ are \emph{cospectral} if $\phi(G_1\backslash v_1)=\phi(G_2\backslash v_2)$.
-Note $G_1$ and $G_2$ can be isomorphic, although this is not required.
 In fact, there exist graphs with cospectral but not similar vertices\footnote{Two vertices are \emph{similar} if there is an automorphism of the graph taking one to the other.}.
+We will use the various characteristic polynomial identities to provide a step-by-step construction of trees with an arbitrarily large number of non-similar cospectral vertices, and to prove almost all trees have $k$ non-similar cospectral vertices for any integer $k\ge 2$.

 Figure \ref{schwenkstree} is the smallest tree with a pair of non-similar cospectral vertices, $a$ and $b$, as labeled in the figure.
 Note that this is the tree Schwenk used to perform his limb replacement proof that almost all trees have a cospectral mate \cite{Schwenk1973}.
 The pair of non-similar cospectral vertices are exactly the pair of vertices he chose as the roots of his limbs.
 Any tree with a pair of non-similar cospectral vertices would work for Schwenk's proof that almost all trees have a cospectral mate, where the cospectral vertices serve as roots of the limbs; in fact any time there is a set of pair-wise cospectral vertices in the tree $L$, we can use different rootings of $L$ as a limb to build cospectral trees.
 This is a consequence of Lemma~\ref{onesumid}.